lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Proposed Steps for Secure Online Voting
+This section is primarily a proof of concept, though it should be possible to implement.
+The emphasis here is on best-practice process, not on maximum convenience or maximum time-resource cost efficiency.
+So while this model may not be ideal to use directly in all situations, it may be seen (provided tests and audits) as an ideal to not stray too far from.

 ## Rules & Assumptions
 - Rule/Assumption 1: There is a physical voting-office, just as there would be in the case of an all-paper election.